1. About methylphenidate for adults

 For children and young people aged 18 years and under, read our information on methylphenidate for children.

 2. Key facts

 - Methylphenidate is a controlled drug, which means that you may have to prove your identity when collecting your prescription.
 You also have to collect your prescription within 28 days.

-- Extended release methylphenidate is usually taken once a day.
+- Slow release methylphenidate is usually taken once a day.
 With standard tablets or capsules, your doctor may recommend taking them up to 3 times a day.

 - Do not stop taking methylphenidate suddenly, speak to your doctor first.

 - Other brand names for methylphenidate are Tranquilin, Xaggitin and Xenidate